terenceang/TN9K-DVI_HDMI/README.md

 For a detailed explanation of the HDMI protocol, TMDS encoding, and the VHDL architecture, please see the [Technical Reference](./docs/TECHNICAL_REFERENCE.md).

-## Troubleshooting

-If you encounter any issues, please refer to the [Troubleshooting Guide](./TROUBLESHOOTING.md).

 ## License

 This project is open-source and available under the MIT License.
 See the `LICENSE` file for more details.